benlambm/benlambm.github.io/README.md

-- Hi, I’m @benlambm on GitHub !
+- Hi, I’m @benlambm on GitHub!

 Currently serving as Assistant Professor in the field of computer science and information technology with the Virginia Community College System.
 I bring a professional work background in application development, database programming, and cloud computing to my teaching.
 I am certified in Java programming, Spring Framework, AWS development, and hold multiple industry certifications.